fortify/github-action/README.md

 <!-- START-INCLUDE:action-ssc-export.md -->

-This action exports the latest vulnerability data from an SSC application version to the GitHub Code Scanning dashboard.
+This action exports the latest SAST vulnerability data from an SSC application version to the GitHub Code Scanning dashboard.

 ### Action environment variable inputs